Opinion: Why the iPhone 11 Pro’s Deep Fusion could make it a Pixel 4 rival

 Exactly how it’ll do this isn’t clear, but it could well use the Google technique of breaking each frame up into thousands of tiles, aligning them, then doing some extra processing on top.
 This would mean slight movements in your scene shouldn’t appear as a blur, making it a more versatile mode rather than just a trick shot.

-Either way, the reason why Deep Fusion is a big deal is because it’s not just a niche sub-feature like Apple’s Portrait lighting – it’s an entire image processing system, that will likely combine the powers of OIS, the A13 Bionic chip, exposure stacking and Google-style machine learning to help bridge the gap to the incoming Pixel 4.
+Either way, the reason why Deep Fusion is a big deal is because it’s not just a niche sub-feature like Apple’s Portrait lighting – it’s an entire image processing system, that will likely combine the powers of OIS, the A13 Bionic chip, exposure stacking and Google-style machine learning (plus, perhaps even all three lenses, as has been rumoured) to help bridge the gap to the incoming Pixel 4.

 Related: The Pixel 4 needs this camera feature – and it has nothing to do with photography